grzegorzperkowski/mygame/README.md

 Nested URLs stay `/mygame/apps/<id>/`.
 The games themselves live in their own public repos.
 This repo keeps the launcher only; GitHub Actions copies the allowlist, rewrites nested HTML, and deploys Pages.

+## PWA behavior

+- One installation covers the launcher and all six nested games under `/mygame/`.
+- The first successful online load prepares the complete app shell for offline use.
+The status changes to **All games ready offline** when caching finishes.
+- Playground requests persistent browser storage when the user installs the app or first presses a game card; there is no separate persistence button.
+- A waiting service worker shows an update banner.
+Use **Reload** to activate it without forcing a reload in the middle of a game.
+- The Android install sheet uses the launcher screenshot plus one screenshot for every game.
+Launcher artwork is based on `assets/icon.svg` and uses the gamepad mark.

 ## Update a game

 1. Push the game repo (that updates the standalone site, e.g. `/2048/`).